DaFrankort/lenny-dnd-bot/readme.md

 - `/color` - Using the command without a hex-value will clear the user's set color.
 - If the user has no color set, a random one will be generated based on the user's display-name.

-### Color Customization

-Your roll-embeds will be automatically given a unique colour dependant on your discord-username.
-If wanted you can give yourself a color by doing `/color <hex-value>`, you can clear this at any time by doing `/color`.

 ### Track Initiative

 - `/initiative <modifier> <target>` - Roll for initiative, all rolls are stored per server.
-You can provide a 'target' to roll for NPC's / Creatures, if not specified roll will be done for user.
+You can provide a 'target' to roll for NPC's / Creatures, rolls for user by default.
+- `/bulkinitiative <modifier> <name> <amount> <shared>` - Adds creature initiatives in bulk, making it easy for a DM to add a group of creatures at once.
+These are numbered automatically for easy tracking.
+- `/setinitiative <value> <name>` - Set an initiative to a specific value, handy to rectify mistakes or if you want precise control over certain initiatives.
+- `/swapinitiative <target a> <target b>` - Swap initiative between two users or creatures, handy for users with the Alert feat.
+- `/removeinitiative <target>` - Remove a single user or creature from the initiative tracker, removes user's initiative by default.
 - `/showinitiative` - Shows an embed with all the initiatives, used to track the order & who's turn it is.
 - `/clearinitiative` - Clears all stored initiatives in the server, used after a battle.